-As a non-cognitivist, I don’t believe in Truth, so I am not entirely sure why it matters enough to me to continue to write about it.
+The notion of Truth is not as cut-and-dry as it might appear at first glance.
+As a non-cognitivist, I don’t believe in the notion of objective Truth, so I am not entirely sure why it matters enough to me to continue to talk about it.
 I suppose I’m an Emotivist and Prescriptivist, if these terms capture the essence of my feelings.
 The Emotivism is what attracts me to an issue whilst Prescriptivism is why I feel the urge to transmit my beliefs.
 I’ll also suppose, if I adopt an evolutionary survival framework, that people do this to enhance probability of survival by minimising otherness.
 It also identifies me to those with a similar perspective.
-The inherent risk is that this attempt at community building also broadcasts my potential—and let’s be real here, actual—otherness.
+The inherent risk is that this attempt at community-building also broadcasts my potential—and let’s be real here, actual—otherness.

-The issue with Truth and other virtues and (pretty much everything not analytically tautological), is that people seem to believe that they operate asymptotically, but the truth is it’s not that simple.
-I wonder if some actually believe that it is even more approachable than even asymptotic.
+The issue with Truth and other virtues (and pretty much everything else not analytically tautological), is that people don’t seem to believe that they operate asymptotically.
+They believe there is a truth, it’s objective and accessible, with enough inquiry, can be discovered.

-I am self-aware that employing the language of maths and science is a problem adopted for many in philosophy, as they attempt to legitimatise a position by explaining it into the currently adopted meta-narrative framework.
+I am self-aware that employing the language of maths and science is a problem adopted for many in philosophy, as they attempt to legitimatise a position by explaining it relative to the currently adopted metanarrative framework.
 I also know that by adopting this frame, I (or anyone in a similar position) am (is) twisted into convoluted knots.
 This is how science had been forced into retrograde motion models to explain a geocentric model of the universe, but when the paradigm was shifted to a heliocentric model, these off behaviours fell by the wayside.
-I suppose a superior approach would be to redefine the language and deposition the frame, but that’s easier said that done.
+I suppose a superior approach would be to redefine the language and deposition the frame, but that’s easier said than done.

 The common assumption is that, over time, scientific inquiry will lead us closer to the truth.
 Correspondence theory supports the notion that more observations and perspectives will lead to a closer approximation, and eventually tools at our disposal will lead to more granular definitions, until we reach a point that and differences in the tangency to reality will be insignificant, a veritable rounding error.
 But there are several problems with these assumptions.

-We have no idea how close or far we are from Reality on the Y (Truth) axis.
+We have no idea how close or far we are from Reality on the Y-axis, representing Truth.

-We may all know how Einstein progressed and refined Newtonian physics.
-What Einstein did is to create a new narrative—a synchronous shift of paradigm and rhetoric—, which has been accepted into a new orthodoxy.
+We may all be familiar with the story of how Einstein progressed and refined Newtonian physics.
+What Einstein did is to create a new narrative—a synchronous shift of paradigm and rhetoric—, which has been accepted into a revised orthodoxy.
 In our mind, this feels like progress.
-How close are we to the real truth?
+But how close are we to the real truth?

 We have no idea if any changes to our perception move us closer to or further from Reality.